Spoliation of Evidence in a Texas Dram Shop Case

 Why stopping spoliation is so important.

-In dram shop cases, it is the plaintiff’s burden to prove that the defendant bar sold, served, or provided alcohol to someone who was obviously intoxicated.
-And just like any case, be it criminal, business, or personal injury, this must be done with evidence.
-We’ve never seen a bar in 25 years voluntarily admit that they violated the dram shop act and confess that they served too much alcohol to a patron, so we must rely upon evidence.
+In dram shop cases, it is the plaintiff's burden to prove that the defendant bar sold, served, or provided alcohol to someone who was obviously intoxicated.
+And as with any other case, be it criminal, business, or personal injury, this must be done with evidence.
+In our nearly 30 years of practice, we've never seen a bar voluntarily admit that they violated the dram shop act and confess that they served too much alcohol to a patron, which means obtaining evidence that they did so is the only reliable way to hold them accountable.

-Texas law and the rules of evidence recognize that allowing parties to a lawsuit equal access to critical evidence is vital for the court to performs its primary functions.
-The way the court sees it, the right of both parties to a lawsuit to obtain and analyze evidence is an inviolable right.
-One that requires the authority of the court to be enforced.
-Make no mistake about it, if a bar or restaurant has evidence that may be detrimental to the case against them, they must not be allowed to destroy or tamper with it.
+Texas law and the rules of evidence recognize that allowing parties to a lawsuit equal access to critical evidence is vital for the court to perform its primary function.
+The way the court sees it, the right of both parties to a lawsuit to obtain, analyze, and challenge evidence that may be relevant to their case is an inviolable right that the court has an obligation to enforce.
+Make no mistake about it: if a bar or restaurant has evidence that may be detrimental to the case against them, they must not be allowed to destroy or tamper with it.

 What sort of helpful evidence could the bar have?
-Just some of the examples:
+Here are just a few examples:

 - Receipts.
-The sales receipt for the drinker who caused the accident could well show when the ticket was opened, how much alcohol was provided, and when the ticket was closed.
-Evidence that the bar served the patron 7 drinks in and hour and a half could prove to be a “smoking gun.”
+The sales receipt for the drinker who caused the accident could well show when their ticket was opened, how much alcohol the bar served, and when their ticket was closed.
+Evidence that the bar served the patron 7 drinks in an hour and a half, for example, could prove to be a "smoking gun."
 Bars often tamper with this kind of evidence.
-The way it normally works is they will hear that one of their customers killed himself or someone else.
+The way it normally works is they will hear that one of their customers killed himself or someone else, find their receipts in their system, and delete them.

 - Surveillance footage.
 Many bars have security cameras that scan the bar during business hours.
-Obviously, if the footage from the day or night in question shows the drinker cavorting about, stumbling, getting into fights, etc., that will prove powerful evidence.
+Obviously, if the footage from the day or night in question shows the drinker cavorting about, stumbling, getting into fights, etc., that will prove to be powerful evidence supporting the bar's liability.

 - Internal notes, emails, memos, and text messages.
 After serious accidents, bar employees often communicate formally and informally with each other and management.
 There are often damaging admissions in these communications.